vasilakisfil/Introspected-REST/README.md

 An Introspected REST API _should_ provide an API-wide capabilities discovery that lists all the metadata from all MicroTypes for all resources, and their states that the client can access, wherever this is possible.

+The location of this detailed list should be in the conceptual _root_ resource/URL of the API.

 #### 9.3.5.
 Automatic documentation generation
 Possibly the API will provide a MicroType targeted to humans and not machines that contains informational descriptions and explanations.
 It should be noted that this information must not be needed for a client to parse and understand the API responses,